Bad Things About Solar Energy

 I am pleased to announce the launch of the new Hypermind NGDP market.
 In 2015, we made 1 annual market forecast of NGDP and 4 quarterly market forecasts.
 Just because the annual forecast is so important to the macro economy, we only run that market at this time.
 Businessmen predict GDP growth…

-See also Rec Renewable Energy Credit
+See also Future Of Renewable Energy In The World

 Creating jobs is not the same as creating wealth.
 When I started my economics class, I started with the Ten Pillars of Economic Wisdom.
 The column above about employment and wealth is #8.
 When I teach, I use Dwight Lee’s classic article “Job Creation and Wealth Creation”.
 Mark Perry did a great job…